d-morrison/IntroStatActivities/_book/02-study-design.md

 In the in-class activity we looked at sampling methods and study design.
 Here are a few more questions to review that material.

 1. The Bozeman school district is interested in surveying parents of students about their opinions on returning to in-person classes following the COVID-19 pandemic.
 They divided the school district into 10 divisions based on location and randomly surveyed 20 households within each division.
-Explain why selection bias would be present in this study designs.
+Explain why selection bias would be present in this study design.
 \vspace{1in}

 2. A study published in 2007 by Christopher Johnson, professor of music education and music therapy at the University of Kansas, revealed that students in elementary schools with superior music education programs scored around 20 percent higher in math scores on standardized tests, compared to schools with low-quality music programs.
 Explain how school budget could be a potential confounding variable.
 Be sure to address how the confounding variable is related to both the explanatory and response variable.